theJaxon/unlocker/readme.txt

 Note that not all products recognise the darwin.iso via install tools menu item.
 You will have to manually mount the darwin.iso for example on Workstation and Player.

-The vmwarebase code does not need to be patched on OS X so you will see a message on those systems telling you that it will not be patched.
+The vmwarebase code does not need to be patched on OS X or ESXi so you will see a message on those systems telling you that it will not be patched.

 In all cases make sure VMware is not running, and any background guests have